Cooking On The Ranch

 A bowl of white cheddar mac and cheese made with elbow macaroni.

-Creamy, Fast, and Flavor-Packed: This stovetop White Cheddar Mac and Cheese comes together in minutes and tastes far better than any boxed version.
-Made with real cheese-no preservatives or powdered mixes-it's rich, creamy, and perfect for weeknight comfort food.
+• Creamy, Fast, and Flavor-Packed: This stovetop White Cheddar Mac and Cheese comes together in minutes and tastes far better than any boxed version.

 In this post, I'll walk you through my go-to stovetop method, the best white cheddar to use, and a simple secret ingredient (hint: it's mustard!) that takes the flavor to the next level.
-This tried-and-true recipe has been in my kitchen for over 40 years-and after one bite, you'll see why.
+This tried-and-true recipe has been in my kitchen for over 40 years, and after one bite, you'll see why.

 Let’s get started.